Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Introduction

 A fundamental question in BD-RIS is whether the additional circuit complexity justifies the performance improvement.
 Therefore, it is crucial to design BD-RIS architectures that have low circuit complexity and achieve high performance gains at the same time.
 This can be done by modeling BD-RIS architectures as graphs, and using graph theory to gain insights into their circuit complexity and performance \cite{ner24}.
 Following this graph theoretical modeling, two BD-RIS architectures have been proposed in \cite{ner24}, i.e., the forest- and tree-connected RISs, that are proven to be the least complex architectures achieving the same performance of group- and fully-connected RISs in single-user systems.
 With a focus on single-user systems, the fundamental limits of the trade-off between circuit complexity and performance achievable with BD-RIS have been derived in closed-form in \cite{ner23}, and also extended to dual-polarized systems in \cite{ner25}.
 Further literature has also extended the results of \cite{ner24} to multi-user systems, proposing stem-connected RISs \cite{zho25a,zho25b} and band-connected RISs \cite{wu25} as BD-RISs achieving the same performance as fully-connected RISs with much reduced circuit complexity.

 Previous research on the design of BD-RIS architectures aimed at minimizing the circuit complexity of the BD-RIS measured by the number of tunable impedance components \cite{ner24}-\cite{wu25}.
 However, when the number of interconnections is too large, they inevitably cross each other, requiring a multi-layer \gls{pcb} design with vias to realize those crossings.
-This increases the implementation difficulty and poses a practical challenge.
+This increases the implementation cost, time, and probability of fabrication failure, posing a practical challenge.
 A significantly more convenient approach is to use a double-layer \gls{pcb}, where one layer has the BD-RIS interconnections and the other serves as the ground plane.
 In this work, we identify the requirements that a BD-RIS architecture must satisfy to be realizable on a double-layer \gls{pcb}, in which one layer is entirely reserved for the ground plane.
 Furthermore, we characterize the BD-RIS architectures that include the largest number of tunable components while remaining compatible with double-layer \gls{pcb} implementation.

-Specifically, the contributions of this letter are as follows. \textit{First}, we use graph theory to characterize the BD-RIS architectures that can be implemented in a double-layer \gls{pcb}, which we refer to as planar-connected RISs. \textit{Second}, we examine existing BD-RIS architectures to determine whether they are planar-connected. \textit{Third}, we characterize the planar-connected RISs with the most degrees of freedom, denoted as maximal-planar-connected RISs, which are expected to achieve the best performance under the practical constraint of double-layer \gls{pcb} implementation.
+Specifically, the contributions of this letter are as follows. \textit{First}, we use graph theory to characterize the BD-RIS architectures that can be implemented in a double-layer \gls{pcb}, which we refer to as planar-connected RISs. \textit{Second}, we examine existing BD-RIS architectures to determine whether they are planar-connected. \textit{Third}, we characterize the planar-connected RISs with the most degrees of freedom, denoted as maximal-planar-connected RISs, which are expected to achieve the best performance with the constraint of double-layer \gls{pcb}.